nlindmark/code_with_AI/CompetitionDirectoryBuilder.claude-skill.md

 ---
 name: ai-competition-directory-builder
-description: Create and validate competition directory structures for Code with AI system, including config.json files with UUID-based competition IDs
+description: "Create and validate competition directory structures for Code with AI system, including config.json files with UUID-based competition IDs.
+Each competition should have a UUID in config.json.
+Competitions should be saved as downloadable zip files ready for deployment."
 ---

 ## Core Instructions for Claude